cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 | 401         | Either the `proxyToken` was not provided, or the value wasn't correct. |
 | 404         | `entry-id` didn't correspond to an existing file or folder, or is not accessible by the user |

-Upon success, the response body will be a JSON document (media type `application/json`) with two fields.
-The `comments` field will contain an array of [comment](#comment) objects, and the `success` field will have the value `true`.
+Upon success, the response body will be a JSON document (media type `application/json`) with a `comments` field containing an array of [comment](#comment) objects.

-Upon failure, a JSON document with `success` and `reason` fields will the returned.
-The `success` field will have the value `false`.
+Upon failure, a JSON document with a `reason` field will the returned.
 The `reason` field will provide a short, human readable explanation of the failure.

 ### Example